shotover/shotover-proxy/docs/src/user-guide/configuration.md

 ### observability_interface

-Shotover has an observability interface for you to collect Prometheus data from.
+Shotover has an optional observability interface for you to collect Prometheus data from.
 This value will define the address and port for Shotover's observability interface.
 It is configured as a string in the format of `127.0.0.1:8080` for IPV4 addresses or `[2001:db8::1]:8080` for IPV6 addresses.
+To disable metrics reporting for Shotover, do not specify this field.
 More information is on the [observability page](./observability.md).

 ## topology.yaml